Skip to main content

 Before you spend a single hour reviewing businesses for sale, write down exactly what you're looking for.
 Buyers who skip this step waste months chasing deals that were never right for them — and occasionally close on the wrong one.

 Start with industry: what sectors do you understand deeply enough to operate successfully?
-M&A advisors consistently find that buyers who stay within their domain of expertise close faster, pay smarter prices, and integrate more successfully.
-Your industry experience reduces risk from a seller's perspective too — it makes you a more credible buyer.
+Buyers who stay within their domain of expertise close faster, pay smarter prices, and integrate more successfully.
+Your industry experience also makes you a more credible buyer from a seller’s perspective.

 Define your financial parameters: minimum and maximum revenue, minimum EBITDA (your debt service coverage needs to make the numbers work), and your equity check size.
 Most SBA-eligible acquisitions require 10–20% equity from the buyer, so a $5M transaction might require $500K–$1M in equity capital.